KernalPanik/QC_Optimizer/README.md

 ### How training data is being generated
 Random circuits are converted into adjacency lists, then these lists are split into 3 element lists and put in a csv file.
 This file is later analyzed manually, and optimization (0 - no opt; 1 - same opt) is set for each subdag list.
 Then hashing is used to convert strings into numbers, and these values are used to train ML model.

+### Test Scripts
+There are several Python test scripts which were used to generate test data, perform additional quantum algorithm tests.
+Please see TestScripts folder for more info.
+Provided files contain methods to generate circuit qasm files based on given qubit count.
+Use these methods to generate qasm file to optimize, and then use AdaptiveOptimizer class to perform optimizations on created files.
+Sometimes, a circuit can be optimized several times (i.e. performing optimization on already optimized qasm).